-Excellent

-Brand new asset or recently rehabilitated to as new condition.
+Excellent RATING 0 Brand new asset or recently rehabilitated to as new condition.
 Only cyclical routine maintenance is required.

-Very Good

-Asset is in very good overall condition only routine maintenance is required.
-Good
+Very Good RATING 1 Asset is in very good overall condition only routine maintenance addition to cyclical routine maintenance.

-Superficial defects may be present requiring minor maintenance, in addition to cyclical routine maintenance.
+Good RATING 2 Superficial defects may be present requiring minor maintenance, in adequate serviceability.